The Reptile Room: Plot

 Violet tells her siblings to cause a distraction; the Incredibly Deadly Viper pretends to attack Sunny, while Violet creates a lockpick from the power plug of Klaus' reading lamp.
 She then uses it to open Count Olaf's suitcase to reveal needles with the venom from a snake as well as some powder that he used to cover up the eye tattoo.
 Klaus reveals to Mr. Poe, Dr. Lucafont and Count Olaf that, from his studies of the Mamba du Mal, if the Mamba du Mal attacked Uncle Monty he would be bruised, while Monty was pale.
-Violet shows her evidence, and Mr. Poe rubs away the powder on Stephano's ankle to reveal the eye tattoo, proving Stephano was Olaf.
-However, Olaf manages to escape when Dr. Lucafont (the hook-handed man in disguise) helps him get away, leaving Mr. Poe to take the orphans to a new home.
+Violet shows her evidence, and Mr. Poe rubs away the powder on Stephano's ankle to reveal the eye tattoo, proving Stephano was Olaf, who reveals that he murdered Gustav.
+Unfortunately, Olaf manages to escape again when Dr. Lucafont (the hook-handed man in disguise) helps him get away, leaving Mr. Poe to take the orphans to a new home.
+To rub salt in this wound, a man named Bruce and the Herpetological Society takes all of Uncle Monty’s reptiles away.